 - 14.7.2.1.
 Participation.
-Permanent unit members with a minimum of five years of effective certificated experience in the District may, with mutual agreement of the supervisor, elect to participate in the alternative evaluation process. - 14.7.2.2.
+Permanent unit members with a minimum of five (5) years of effective certificated experience in the District may, with mutual agreement of the supervisor, elect to participate in the alternative evaluation process. - 14.7.2.2.
 Evaluation Plan.
-At a pre-evaluation conference held in compliance with the timelines established in Section 14.6., the evaluatee(s) and the evaluator shall meet, discuss and mutually agree upon the evaluation plan,
+At a pre-evaluation conference held in compliance with the timelines established in Section 14.6.1., the evaluatee(s) and the evaluator shall meet, discuss and mutually agree upon the evaluation plan, including constraints.

-- including constraints.
 Evaluatees and evaluators are encouraged to be creative and take risks when developing options.
 The evaluatee(s) and the evaluator will schedule evaluation updates throughout the assessment period.
 The agreed-upon evaluation plan may transcend the traditional school year cycle and the final evaluation conference may be extended by mutual agreement. - 14.7.2.3.
 Basic Requirements.
 While participating in the alternative evaluation process, evaluatees continue to maintain responsibility for performance of basic job description requirements and Education Code requirements relating to progress of pupils toward district standards, use of appropriate instructional techniques and strategies, adherence to curricular objectives, establishment and maintenance of a suitable learning environment and performance of non-instructional duties and responsibilities including supervisory and advisory duties.
 Participation in this process assumes compliance with the requirements of the Education Code. - 14.7.2.4.
 Final Evaluation.
 At the conclusion of the evaluation period, the evaluatee shall present to the evaluator the results of the agreed-upon evaluation plan.
 The evaluator shall review the results and complete a summary evaluation form for inclusion in the evaluatee's file. - 14.7.2.5.
 Modification of Evaluation Plan.
 Upon mutual agreement between the evaluatee and the evaluator, the evaluation plan may be modified or the evaluatee may change to the regular evaluation process.
 In the event of a change to the regular evaluation process, appropriate timelines and objectives will be mutually established in accordance with appropriate sections of this Agreement. - 14.7.2.6.
 Intent of Alternative Evaluation Sections.
 All sections of Article 14 apply to participants in the alternative evaluation process with the exception of Sections 14.3.2. and 14.6.
-Whenever the evaluator determines that any aspect of the evaluatee's evaluation may be less than satisfactory, the provisions of Section 14.6.3. will apply. - Section 14.8: SPECIAL EVALUATIONS - 14.8.1.
-Types of Special Evaluations.
-Special evaluations are conducted when a unit member's job performance is less than effective.
-Special evaluations are of two (2) types: - 14.8.1.1.
-Those that occur to follow up on a unit member previously designated as less than effective. - 14.8.1.2.
-Those that may occur at any time the supervisor determines that any aspect of the unit member's performance is less than effective.
-(See Section 14.8.7.) - 14.8.2.
-Frequency.
-When a unit member has been evaluated as less than effective in one (1) year, the unit member shall be evaluated each year until the evaluation is effective or other appropriate action is taken. - 14.8.3.
-Designation of Evaluator.
-The evaluation shall be conducted by the supervisor or it may be delegated at the supervisor's discretion and with the appropriate division head's approval. - 14.8.4.
-Program of Improvement.
-If a unit member's evaluation contains a less-than-effective rating in the area of teaching methods or instruction, or control of classroom environment, the evaluator may require the evaluatee to participate in a program designed to improve appropriate areas of performance and to further pupil achievement and instructional objectives of the District.
+Whenever the evaluator determines that any aspect of the evaluatee's evaluation may be less than satisfactory, the provisions of Section 14.6.1. and 14.6.3. will apply.